bruno192000/Small-quiz/README.md

  <img src="Web capture_19-5-2021_213958_.jpeg" alt="Failed to load picture"></a>

  ## <h2 id="Future"><i> Future of this quiz</i></h2>
  <p> As you might see, it has some mistakes that I plan to fix while i'm getting more experience.
 The index2 and scrypt2 are for the highscore part, i'll try to mix all in one single index in the future.
-If you want to try it, just click <a href=" " target="_blank">here</p>
+If you want to try it, just click <a href="https://bruno192000.github.io/Small-quiz/" target="_blank">here</p>

  ## <h2 id="contact"><i>Contact information</i></h2>
 <p> As always, you'll find 3 ways to contact me:</p>